shizacat/aionic/README.rst

     asyncio.run(main)

-**Always check if the zone has any uncommitted changes to it before making any modifications - your commit will apply other changes too!**
+**When starting a modification make sure that there is no any uncommited changes in the zone, cause they would be applied on commit.**

 Getting DNS records
 ~~~~~~~~~~~~~~~~~~~

-For viewing or modifying records, you need to specify both service and DNS
+One has to specify both service and DNS zone name to view or modify a record:
-zone name:

 .. code:: python